finos/devops-automation/README.md

 ## Using DCO to sign your commits

-All commits must be signed with a DCO signature to avoid being flagged by the DCO Bot.
+All commits into DevOps Mutualization must be signed with a DCO signature to avoid being flagged by the DCO Bot.
 This means that your commit log message must contain a line that looks like the following one, with your actual name and email address:

 ```
 Signed-off-by: John Doe <john.doe@example.com>